Makita: Products

 The products sold by Makita around the world can be subdivided into the following categories.

 Cordless tools

 Makita offers many products in this area.
-In addition to cordless screwdrivers, cordless impact wrenches, cordless drills, and cordless jigsaws, Makita offers various other tools such as battery saws, cordless angle grinders, cordless planers, cordless metal shears, battery-powered screwdrivers, cordless slot mills, coffee makers, and even a microwave oven.
+In addition to cordless screwdrivers, cordless impact wrenches, cordless drills, and cordless jigsaws, Makita offers various other tools such as battery saws, cordless angle grinders, cordless planers, cordless metal shears, battery-powered screwdrivers, cordless slot mills, backpack vacuums, coffee makers, and even a microwave oven.